loanmarket/mycrm-api-sample/README.md

 Then run `dotnet run`

-The `AdviserContactId` is solely used during maintenance operations (POST, PATCH, DELETE) and is sent as a `UserId` header.
-The specified identifier must be a member of the broker organisation corresponding to the entity being managed.
+## Data access

+Significant differences between application and user access are:
+- Credentials for an application are not issued for a single user.
+At a minimum, it is issued for an organisation
+- Only records owned by the organisation/user are accessible.
+Specifically, records shared with a user/organisation you do have access to by a user/organisation that you can't access will not be accessible

+The nominated `AdviserContactId` is sent as the `UserId` header with each request.

+- During maintenance operations (POST, PATCH, DELETE) they will be treated as the creator/last modified user of the record.
+For leads as an example, this will result in the lead being allocated to them.
+- In most GET operations the `UserId` header has no impact
+- In some search operations it may limit responses to those linked to the user

 ## Understanding Scopes